Adaptive Multiple Importance Sampling: Introduction

-In most practical settings, notably in Bayesian estimation, a self-normalised estimator is used instead, because the density of the target is known only up to a normalising constant.
-In such cases, the importance weights can only be evaluated up to this normalising constant and, by construction, the self-normalised estimator does not depend on this constant.
-In the examples, we always use the self-normalised AMIS estimator, even for the benchmark banana shape target considered in \S \ref{sec:banana}.
+In most practical settings where importance sampling is implemented, primarily in Bayesian estimation, a self-normalized estimator is used instead, because the density $\pi$ of the target is known only up to a normalizing constant.
+In such cases, the importance weights can be evaluated only up to this normalizing constant and thus need to reweighted by the sum of the weights.
+By construction, the self-normalized estimator does not depend on this constant.
+In the forecoming examples, we therefore always use the self-normalized AMIS estimator, even for the benchmark banana shape target considered in \S \ref{sec:banana}.